fanhuan/protocols/protocol_assemble_nonDrosophila.md

 There are 5063300 reads mapped to Wolbachia genome (1317678_mapped.sam.gz).
 Among those, 4861464 reads (96%) were used in assembly.
 This is pretty amazing!
 OK.
 At least for wolbachia, the assembly was very good!
 So is it a problem with blast?
 Or processing of blast results?
 I'm like a detective.
 OK, so which contigs were those 4861464 reads mapped to?
 Are those contigs identified as wolbachia?
 Yes...
 But they are identified as different wolbachia.
 OK, time to assign taxon to each contig!

+3. Find the lowest common ancester for each contig

+		python ~/GitHub/script/contig2taxon.py ~/Dropbox/Research/Drosophila/Round4/region/nodes.dmp ~/Dropbox/Research/Drosophila/Round4/Contig2Species.txt > contig2LCA.txt

+	Since I did not download the same version of prot.accession2taxid and nodes.dmp, 5 of the taxid in the prot.accession2taxid are obselete.
+Manually fix them (upgrading to nodes.dmp) in Contig2Species.txt.
+	482058	1980924
+	1649555	1333996
+	1715259	1334193
+	1855411	1873524  	1917424	1788301

+4. I have 305 congits, 414,652 bp in total has LCA of root!
+WTF.
+Maybe I should do the whole JGI thing, from gene calling to rps-blast.
+I have that pipeline.
+And in the end, "The latter is assigned as the last common ancestor of USEARCH hits of the genes on the scaffold/contig provided that at least 30 % of the genes have USEARCH hits."

+I looked at those root contigs.
+The similarities scores are very low.
+Filtering out similarity scores lower than 70%.